 Happy Friday, everyone!
-With school either in full swing or about to start, who needs a 5-ingredient, kid-friendly, healthy recipe?
-This Fast with Five Fridays Dirty Cauliflower Rice (more on the name later!) is just that, and I’m not exaggerating when I say my kids love this meal!
+With school either in full swing or about to start, who needs a 5-ingredient kid-friendly healthy recipe?
+This Dirty Cauliflower Rice (more on the name later!) is just that, and I’m not exaggerating when I say my kids love this meal!

 Okay, about the name.
 My high school English teacher gets the credit for the inspiration for this recipe because she used to make a dish called Dirty Rice.
 She would bring it to school potluck events for sports or other occasions (I grew up in a really small school, so everyone knew each other well).
 Anyway, she shared the recipe with me once (yes, I was a recipe junky from a very young age!), and I would make it from time to time.
 It, too, was about 5 ingredients (rice, ground beef, and some seasoning mixes), and it tasted really good.

 With my Dirty Cauliflower Rice, I wanted to stay true to the speed and look of her original recipe, while healthifying it a bit by adding vegetables (the cauliflower) and eliminating the less-than-healthy seasoning mixes (swapping in chopped onion, garlic, and jarred pasta sauce in their place).
 This dish is not a thing of beauty, but given the name, I think you can see why.
 The rice, or in this case, “cauliflower rice”, is meant to look dirty, which the ground beef and pasta sauce take care of.

 What else can I use cauliflower rice for?